kaizen-ai/kaizenflow/documentation/technical/backtesting_design.md

 - Using relative returns instead of log returns inflates the SR
 - SR is fairly robust to non-normality assumptions
   - Strong positive autocorrelation overly inflates SR estimates
-  - Vice-versa for negative autocorrelation
+  - Vice-versa for strong negative autocorrelation

 ## Building a strategy in a nutshell